Bolivia: Morales warns of coup d'etat over police mutiny | DW | 09.11.2019

 The United States, Colombia, Brazil and Argentina have also called for a second-round runoff between Morales and Mesa.

-Bolivia has been consumed by weeks of protests and rioting by opposition groups and supporters of Morales ever since.
+Bolivia has since been consumed by weeks of protests and rioting by opposition groups and supporters of Morales.
 Three people have been killed and more than 300 injured.

 mm/tj (AFP, AP, dpa)